top of page

 What are the analysis times for a sibling test?

-The reliability and authenticity of test between siblings depends on several factors:
+The reliability and authenticity of a sibling DNA test depend on several factors:

-- The choice of the test according to the family situation
+• The choice of test based on the family situation

 How reliable are the results?

-The results are presented in the form of a table:
+The results are presented in a table format:

-- The composition of the gene is represented by one or two numbers on each profile
+• The composition of each gene is shown as one or two numbers in each profile

 How do I read the results of a sibling test?